-The amounts for long service leave include amounts accrued for investigators seconded under a MoAA between SA Police and the Commission.
+The amounts for long service leave include amounts accrued for investigators seconded under a Memorandum of Administrative Arrangement (MoAA) between SA Police and the Commission.
 The Commission is required to reimburse SA Police an amount equivalent to long service leave accrued while an investigator is on secondment.
 The amount is due to SA Police when the seconded investigator ceases employment with the Commission.
 The amount accrued is therefore equivalent to the long service leave provision amount.